openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/transform.md

 Removes near-duplicated images in subset.

 Remove duplicated images from a dataset.
-Keep at most N resulting images.
+Keep at most `-k/--num_cut` resulting images.

-Available sampling options (the `-e` parameter):
+Available oversampling policies (the `-e` parameter):
 - `random` - sample from removed data randomly
-- `similarity` - sample from removed data with ascending
+- `similarity` - sample from removed data with ascending similarity score

-Available sampling methods (the `-u` parameter):
+Available undersampling policies (the `-u` parameter):
 - `uniform` - sample data with uniform distribution
-- `inverse` - sample data with reciprocal of the number
+- `inverse` - sample data with reciprocal of the number of number of items with the same similarity

 Usage:
 ```bash